monix/monix-bio/docs/comparison.md

 - *Cats-Effect ecosystem.*

 Choose for yourself:
-- *Cancellation.* Unlike `Future`, `BIO` can be cancelled.
+- *Cancellation.* Unlike `Future`, `Task` can be cancelled.
 It sounds awesome, but it's no magic, and it's not possible to stop an effect immediately at an arbitrary point in time.
 Sometimes cancellation can be tricky, and many projects don't have any use case for it at all.
 - *Typed errors.*

 ## Monix Task

-The only difference between Monix `Task` and `BIO` are typed errors - Both the API and performance are very consistent.
+The only difference between `monix.eval.Task[A]` and `monix.bio.Task[E, A]` are typed errors - Both the API and performance are very consistent.

-If you use `Task[Either[E, A]]` or `EitherT` a lot - you might find `BIO` far more pleasant to use.
+If you use `Task[Either[E, A]]` or `EitherT` a lot - you might find `Task[E, A]` far more pleasant to use.

-If you don't, then `Task` might be simpler as well as closer to Scala's `Future`.
+If you don't, then `Task[A]` might be simpler as well as closer to Scala's `Future`.
 It also has better integration with `Observable`.

 ## ZIO

 Why ZIO:
 - *Bigger community and ZIO-specific ecosystem.*
 - *Better stack traces.* Killer feature.
 Hopefully it will come to Monix this year but until then it's a huge advantage for ZIO.
-- *More flexible with relation to cancellation.* Monix has an `uncancelable` operator but unlike ZIO, it doesn't have the reverse.
+- *More flexible cancellation.* Monix has an `uncancelable` operator but unlike ZIO, it doesn't have the reverse.
 ZIO has also implemented structured concurrency for fibers.
 - *Fewer dependencies.* Monix depends on `Cats-Effect` which brings a ton of redundant syntax and instances from `Cats` which increases jar sizes and makes Monix slower to upgrade to new Scala versions.

 Why Monix: